Skip to content

 Thomas Gallagher, Minnesota Marijuana Lawyer

-Thomas Gallagher is a marijuana law expert.
+Thomas Gallagher is a cannabis criminal law expert.
 And he regularly teaches classes on marijuana laws.
 He’s been working on legalization for decades.
-And he has three decades of experience defending clients from criminal marijuana charges.
+And he has three decades of experience as a marijuana defense attorney defending clients from criminal cannabis charges.